ashok-khanna/lisp-notes/README.md

     (array-dimension my-array 1)

-We use :INITIAL-ELEMENT to set the value of every element of an array to the provided argument, while we use :INITIAL-CONTENTS to set the array to the object provided.
-A one-dimensional array is a vector and can be created with either of the following.

-    (vector "a" 'b 3)
+`:INITIAL-CONTENTS` is used to set the array to an object provided.

     (defparameter my-vector
       (make-array 3 :initial-contents '("a" 'b 3)))

-Finally, we can create a literal array using the #na syntax, where n is the number of dimensions:

-    ;; Returns ((B NIL NIL) (1 2 3))

-    #2a((b nil nil) (1 2 3))
+A one-dimensional array is also known as a vector and the above example created one.
+Vectors can also be created with `VECTOR`:

+    (vector "a" 'b 3)

+The most famous vectors in LISP are strings.
+STrings are specialised vectors whose elements are characters.

-<a id="org2f5d280"></a>
+<a id="org4e10318"></a>

 ## Sequence Functions